How To Write A Book Description That Sells Books

 A much better way is to create an open loop with a short sentence or question.

-Or in other words, state the problem, question, or theme that your book is about, but don’t give away the solution or resolution.
+In other words, state the problem, question, or theme of your book, but don’t give away the solution or resolution.

 Take a deep breath, calm down, and we’ll get rid of your stress.